TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. class:: Lock()

-   The class implementing primitive lock objects.
+   The kundi implementing primitive lock objects.
 Once a thread has acquired a lock, subsequent attempts to acquire it block, until it is released; any thread may release it.

-   Note that ``Lock`` is actually a factory function which returns an instance of the most efficient version of the concrete Lock class that is supported by the platform.
+   Note that ``Lock`` is actually a factory function which returns an instance of the most efficient version of the concrete Lock kundi that is supported by the platform.